MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-detection-conditions.md

 :::image type="content" source="media/activator-detection-conditions/data-activator-filter.png" alt-text="Screenshot of using an activator filter.":::

 Use filters on any type of attribute.
 The filters create a condition on a subset of your data.
 For example, you might set a filter of “City=Redmond” on some package-tracking events, to set a condition on only events on packages in Redmond.
 You can also set a filter on numerical data.
 In our example, we filtered for temperatures greater than 60.
-Any events that don't fit the filter conditions are not included.
+Any events that don't fit the filter conditions aren't included.

 You can specify up to three filters.